-The device contains 4096 blocks, composed by 64 pages consisting in two NAND structures of 32 series connected Flash cells.
-Program operation allows the 2176-byte page writing in typical 300us and an erase operation can be performed in typical 2 ms on a 128K-byte block.
+The device contains 1024 blocks, composed by 64 pages consisting in two NAND structures of 32 series connected Flash cells.
+Program operation allows the 2112-byte page writing in typical 300us and an erase operation can be performed in typical 2 ms on a 128K-byte block.

-Data in the page can be read out at 10ns cycle time per word (3.3V version), and at 12ns cycle time per word (1.8V version).
+Data in the page can be read out at 10ns cycle time per word.
 The on-chip Program/Erase Controller automates all program and erase functions including pulse repetition, where required, and internal verification and margining of data.

-An internal 8-bit ECC logic is implemented in the chip, which is enabled by default.
+An internal 4-bit ECC logic is implemented in the chip, which is enabled by default.
 The internal ECC can be disabled or enabled again by command.
-When the internal 8-bit ECC logic is disabled, the host side needs to handle the 8-bit ECC by host micro controller.
+When the internal 4-bit ECC logic is disabled, the host side needs to handle the 4-bit ECC by host micro controller.